 The advantage of this method is that you can use Quant Rating to find the best performer of any particular industry or sector.

-Here’s is one of the best ways to make use of Seeking Alpha ratings.
+Here’s one of the best ways to make use of Seeking Alpha ratings.

 Every day, Seeking Alpha publishes a list of stocks that earn top ratings from Seeking Alpha authors, Wall Street analysts, and its proprietary Quant System.

-Personally, I think that just this list of Top-Rated Stocks is like a gold mine that could potentially help you increase your investment returns significantly.
+I think this list of Top-Rated Stocks is like a gold mine that could help you increase your investment returns significantly.

 Below is the performance comparison between Seeking Alpha’s Strong Buy Recommendations vs S&P 500.

-As you can see, it outperformed S&P 500 by a large margin.
+As you can see, it outperformed the S&P 500 by a large margin.

 Seeking Alpha also provides you with a stock screener that you can use to find investment ideas in the stock market.